Doing Business in Hong Kong 2019

 As a leading global financial centre and a historically open economy, it’s worth remembering that Hong Kong has been a Special Administrative Region (SAR) of the People’s Republic of China (PRC) since 1997.
 But Hong Kong enjoys great autonomy from the mainland, and the city has retained its reputation for ease of doing business and free trade.
 It frequently attracts the attention of foreign investors looking for a foothold in the Asian market.

-As an important banking and financial centre in the Asia Pacific region, Hong Kong Stock Exchange ranks the third in Asia and the seventh in the world in terms of market capitalization, as at 30 September 2017, Hong Kong ranked third in global IPO fundraising.
+As an important banking and financial centre in the Asia Pacific region, Hong Kong Stock Exchange ranks the third in Asia and the fifth in the world in terms of market capitalization, as at 30 December 2018.

-Hong Kong was the fifth-ranked location in the world (behind New Zealand, Singapore, Denmark and South Korea) according to the World Bank Doing Business Survey conducted in June 2017 in terms of ease of doing business.
+Hong Kong was the fourth-ranked location in the world in terms of ease of doing business according to the World Bank Doing Business Survey conducted in June 2018.
 Its simple, low-cost tax structure has made Hong Kong a natural regional hub for multinational companies doing business in Asia.
 In addition, Hong Kong is a free port and generally does not levy customs duties except for a very limited number of goods.
 Because of its attractive business environment, Hong Kong receives the second largest amount of foreign investment in Asia and the fourth largest in the world.

 - Establishing an entity

 - Foreign business restrictions

 - Foreign currency transactions control